- 🥇

 What to do:

-This is where many beginners save themselves from bad trades.
+This is where many beginners avoid bad trades.

 Polymarket runs on Polygon, so you need a wallet that works with Polygon-based assets.